craft-concept/localhack/src/lib/Sift.md

 Sift is an experimental data management library with an architecture similar to Flux.

-Note: Keep in mind that sift is just something we're playing around with, and could be a terrible idea.
+Note: Keep in mind that sift is something we're still playing around with; it could be a terrible idea.

 The core of Sift is the plugin.
 A plugin is a function of this shape: